Which Data Visualization Tool Is Best For Dashboards?

 Key features

-• Update data manually with a single click or use the server for automated reporting to produce periodic dashboards and reports
+- Update data manually with a single click or use the server for automated reporting to produce periodic dashboards and report

 Pros and cons